sa6mwa/prokope/README.md

       is, how to communicate within the team, but more importantly, how to communicate with the *customer*, etc)
-6. **EXE**: Communicate the team's *intention* to the *senior commander*, customer, etc by summarizing the Course Of Action, then execute, reflect, learn, iterate (fast-tracked SAC > RPM > PRE > EXE > AAR)
+6. **EXE**: Communicate the team's *intention* to the *senior commander*, customer, product owner, etc by summarizing the Course Of Action, then execute, reflect, learn, iterate (fast-tracked SAC, RPM, PRE, EXE, AAR)
 7. **AAR**: After Action Review (retrospective) of the whole task/mission.
 Save the answers somehow for a future review where refined versions of the actions are tasked to a team or sub-team to